Javascript is not enabled.

 You’ve probably seen them around your neighborhood or at the gym.
 But are they right for you?

-spinner image illustration of two women wearing weighted vests
+illustration of two women wearing weighted vests

 Photo Collage: AARP; (Source: Hyperwear (2); Getty Images)

 If you haven’t seen one, weighted vests are garments with weights built in.
-They were originally worn for military and law enforcement training, but now it’s commonplace to see people sporting them at the gym or even wearing them for a walk through the park.
+They were originally worn for military and law enforcement training, but now it’s commonplace to see people sporting them at the gym or even wearing one for a walk through the park.

 Here’s everything you need to know about weighted vests, including who should and should not use them.
 And as with any new exercise older adults are interested in trying, it’s important to talk to a doctor first to make sure it’s a good fit, recommends the National Institute on Aging (NIA).

 Posture perfection.
 Starting to feel a little extra slouchy as you age?
-Austin says weighted vests can help with posture problems in older adults by opening up their chests and forcing them to think about how they’re standing.
+Austin told AARP in a 2024 interview that weighted vests can help with posture problems in older adults by opening up their chests and forcing them to think about how they’re standing.
+“It is a wonderful vehicle to promote better posture,” she says.
+“And as we age, that’s something we all need to work on.”

+Accessibility.
+A big highlight of the weighted vest, according to Beavers, is that it gives older adults access to exercise equipment that can easily be used at home.
 “Getting people to exercise is hard,” Beavers says.
-“So if this makes it a little easier, I do think there are some real advantages from an access standpoint.… You can walk around your neighborhood and sneak resistance training in, which I do think is important for your muscles and your bones.”
+“So if this makes it a little easier, I do think there are some real advantages from an access standpoint ...
+You can walk around your neighborhood and sneak resistance training in, which I do think is important for your muscles and your bones.”

 What should you look for when buying a weighted vest?

+Go light to start.
+Fielding says, “Common sense is really important” when it comes to the weight and cautions against putting “too much stress on your back and your core” by starting with heavy weights.
+Know what you can handle to start, he says.
 “I think a lot is going to depend on what their physical functioning is and what their strength is at baseline,” he says, adding that “starting small and progressing is better than starting too high and having to pull back a little bit because you have an injury or get some soreness.”

 Consider vests that you can add weights to.
-Some vests, like the Hyper Vest Pro by Hyperwear that Beavers used for her study, allow you to add and take out small amounts of weight as you choose.
+Some vests, like the Hyper Vest Pro by Hyperwear that Beavers used for one of her studies, allow you to add and take out small amounts of weight as you choose.
 Beavers says you can even start by wearing the vest without any weights.
+Others, like the 12-pound vest by Reebok, have a set weight.
+So, if you go that route, make sure you’re buying a vest with an appropriate amount of weight to begin with, even if that means only a couple pounds.

 What should you do while wearing your vest?

+Austin says some of her friends wear a weighted vest to do housework or even run errands to “increase the amount of calories they burn.”
+But that doesn’t mean you need to wear a vest for endless hours to see a benefit, she adds.
 Austin recommends using them for walks, arm exercises with additional weights or squats with or without extra weights.
 Fielding offers stair climbing as a viable option.
-Beavers is conducting a new study where participants are trying impact exercises like hopping or box steps while wearing a weighted vest.
+Beavers is currently conducting a study where participants are trying impact exercises like hopping or box steps while wearing a weighted vest, but results from that trial won’t be available until 2028.

 Are there activities to avoid?

-Austin says things like yoga, stretching or anything else where “you go upside down” are also a no-go for weighted vest use, as well as activities where you’re twisting.
+Austin says things like yoga, stretching or anything else where “you go upside down” are also a no-go for weighted vest use, as well as activities where you’re twisting.“Exercises like pickleball or tennis, I wouldn’t suggest because you turn and torque too often,” she explains.

 How long and often should you wear it?

+The amount of time you wear a weighted vest varies based on the intensity of your activity and your current level of fitness.
 When Austin first started wearing her weighted vest, she began with 20-minute walks before working her way up to 30 minutes.
 If you don’t want to start by wearing it on a walk, she says, try using it around your house for 20 minutes to get acclimated to the weight and feel of the vest.
+As for how often, Austin suggests 30-minute sessions with the vest for three days a week as a goal to work toward.
+Fielding, however, says it’s good to think about weighted clothing use as strength training.

 “I would talk about this in line with what the current public health guidelines are for exercise for older adults, which does say that you should try to engage in some strengthening exercises twice a week,” he says.
-“So, I think the twice a week goal is a good minimum to think about.
+“So, I think the twice-a-week goal is a good minimum to think about.
 More is better.
 But twice a week is sort of kind of a public health recommendation right now.”

 Weighted vest styling